dnsimple/dnsimple-support/content/articles/contact-management.md

 ## Updating contacts

-If a contact is associated with a domain, updating that contact updates all the contact information associated with these domains.
-You don't need to individually update these domains if they point to the same contact.
+If a contact is associated with a domain, updating that contact also updates all the contact information associated with these domains.
+You don't need to individually update these domains if they're associated with the same contact.

-If you want to update a specific domain only, you can either [replace the contact entirely](/articles/changing-domain-contact/#replacing-a-domain-contact) with a new one, or [update the contact](/articles/changing-domain-contact/#updating-a-domain-contact).
+To update the contact for a specific domain, you'll need to [replace the contact](/articles/changing-domain-contact/#replacing-a-domain-contact) with a new one.

 <warning>
 Changing or updating your domain contact information may result in the domain being [locked from transfers for 60 days](/articles/icann-60-day-lock-registrant-change/).